knative/docs/docs/bookstore/page-1/send-review-comment-to-broker.md

 Before we dive into the code, let's clarify two important concepts:

 - **Broker**: Acts as the central point in the event-driven architecture, routing events to the correct destinations.
-- **SinkBinding**: This Knative Eventing component automatically injects the broker's address into the environment variable `K_SINK`, ensuring that the Node.js server always has the correct address without manual updates.
+- **SinkBinding**: This Knative Eventing component automatically injects the Broker's address into the environment variable `K_SINK`, ensuring that the Node.js server always has the correct address without manual updates.

 You will get a deeper understanding along the way.